Why we'll probably see avocado prices rise soon in the U.S.

 How the ban came about

-On the eve of Super Bowl Sunday, the USDA announced that it all avocado sales from the western region of Michoacan in Mexico were suspended, after an inspector for the department received a verbal threat on his cell phone.
+On the eve of Super Bowl Sunday, the USDA announced that all avocado sales from the western region of Michoacan in Mexico were suspended, after an inspector for the department received a verbal threat on his cellphone.
 Michoacan is the only state in Mexico that is authorized to export avocados to the U.S.

 Inspections of the fruit are required to ensure that the avocados coming into the U.S. are free of pests, which helps protect avocado crops in states such as California.